DevExpress/testcafe/docs/articles/blog/2020-7-15-introducing-the-testcafe-jenkins-plugin.md

 ### Step 1.
 Install prerequisites

 TestCafe requires a working Node.js installation to run.
-If your testing environment does not contain node.js, [this Jenkins plugin](https://plugins.jenkins.io/nodejs/) can install it for you.
-Make sure you have Chromium too: TestCafe cannot function without a browser.
+If your testing environment does not contain node.js, [the Node.js Jenkins plugin](https://plugins.jenkins.io/nodejs/) can install it for you.
+Also ensure that Chromium is installed: TestCafe cannot function without a browser.

 ### Step 2.
 Install the TestCafe Jenkins plugin

-To install the TestCafe Jenkins plugin, press the "Manage Plugins" link on the Manage Jenkins page, select the "Available" tab, and enter "testcafe" into the search field.
-Check the box next to our plugin and press the 'Install without restart' button below it.
+To install the TestCafe Jenkins plugin, click the "Manage Plugins" link on the Manage Jenkins page, select the "Available" tab, and enter "testcafe" into the search field.
+Check the box next to our plugin and click the 'Install without restart' button below it.

 ![Jenkins plugin search UI](/testcafe/images/jenkins-plugin/plugin-search-ui.png)

 ### Step 3.
 Install the required Node packages

-Install the main testcafe library, as well as the [testcafe-reporter-jenkins](https://www.npmjs.com/package/testcafe-reporter-jenkins) package.
-The latter is needed to generate Jenkins-friendly JUnit format reports.

-To do this, add the following *build step* to your Jenkins project:
+Add the following *build step* to your Jenkins project:

 ```bash
 npm i testcafe testcafe-reporter-jenkins
 ```

+This command installs the main testcafe library, as well as the [testcafe-reporter-jenkins](https://www.npmjs.com/package/testcafe-reporter-jenkins) package.
+The latter is needed to generate Jenkins-friendly JUnit format reports.

 ### Step 4.
 Configure the tests